| |

 What to look for:

 • Tires: We have had a flat tire several times on our standard wheelbarrow.
 It’s an annoying and time-consuming process.
-Whether you are purchasing a wheelbarrow or dealing with a flat, I highly recommend spending just a little extra for a never-flat tire.
+Whether purchasing a wheelbarrow or dealing with a flat, I highly recommend spending just a little extra for a never-flat tire.

 Did you know there are specific tools for indoor gardens as well?